near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 **END tldr;**

-For more support using the commands above, see [help with integration tests](HELP-integration-tests.md).
+For more support using the commands above, see [help with NEAR Shell integration tests](near-shell-help.md).

 #### Integration Tests with `near-api-js`